rotoapanta/digital_tiltmeter_zabbix/README.md

 ## Power Supply Options

-There are three mutually exclusive ways to provide power to the board:
+There is a way to provide power to the tiltmeter:

-  * Micro-USB port, default power supply
+  * Connect the 12V DC adapter to the tiltmeter jack.

-**_It is recommended to use the first option: Micro-USB Port._**
+**_It is recommended to verify the polarity of the jack._**

 ## Pin Layout
 [![Pinout-tiltmeter.png](https://i.postimg.cc/cL0jLmyk/Pinout-tiltmeter.png)](https://postimg.cc/N5CbNR0R)